 Light and airy papers combine by the dozens to create a colorful, handmade Valentine's Day decorating accent.
 Drape a single wreath on a chair back, or group a trio for a front door welcome.

 Use paper punches or scissors to cut hearts from colored vellum and lightweight decorative papers.
 Curl the cutout hearts by scraping them between your thumb and a butter knife just as you would with curling ribbon.
 Then layer the hearts on the cardstock base and attach each heart with a dab of clear-drying glue, either in the center or near one edge.
 Hang the wreath with ribbon.

 Who doesn't want a little Valentine's Day decor pick-me-up each morning?
 This sweet and easy garland works on a headboard or hung on a dresser.
 Make a garland of hearts cut from fabric scraps layered and attached with iron-on adhesive.
 Punch small holes in the sides of the hearts and tie together with ribbon.

 Swap out plain candles for these sweet poem-wrapped pillars.
-Simply print a short quote on colored paper and cut to fit candle.
+Simply print short Valentine's Day quotes on colored paper and cut to fit candles.
 Wrap and secure with tape.